 All new eligible members must be enrolled in TSERS as part of the ORBIT employer reporting process.

-It is important to accurately report all employees each month so they can receive credit toward their retirement and receive resources such as the myNCRetirement Statement each year.
-See page 13 for more information about the monthly reporting process.
+It is important to accurately report all employees each month so they can receive credit toward their retirement and receive resources such as the Member Annual Retirement Statement (MARS).